Each of our Directors brings deep experience in his or her field of expertise and strong passion for our mission.

 Lacey Burton, Human Resource Director

 Lacey Burton has a Bachelors in Business Administration, majoring in Human Resource Management.
+She also holds a certification in Human Resources through SHRM (Society of Human Resource Management), is certified in Instructional Design, and is a certified First Aid and CPR Instructor through the American Red Cross.
+Ms. Burton also recently became a Notary Public.
 Lacey has over seven years' experience in Human Resources with expertise in management, recruitment, training & development, employment law and compliance, and employee relations.

 In 2013, Ms. Burton was named the VIP Woman of the Year by the National Association of Professional Women.
-She is a member of SHRM, Northern New Mexico HRMA, and American Society of Training & Development.
-Additionally, Lacey chairs and faciliates a monthly Safety meeting with safety commitee members and serves on the volunteer work group.
-Lacey develops and directs all human resources for Youth Shelters and Family Services, ensures compliance with state and federal employment law, facilitates training to staff members and management, and provides employee relations.
+She is a member of the SHRM, Northern New Mexico Human Resource Association, Central New Mexico Human Resource Management Association, and Association for Talent Development.
+Additionally, Lacey serves as the Safety officer, which involves her serving as the chair and faciliating a monthly Safety meeting with safety commitee members.
+Ms. Burton also serves on the volunteer work group and provides recruitment for the volunteers, as well as serves as the Information Technology liaison.
+Lacey develops and directs all human resources for Youth Shelters and Family Services, ensures compliance with state and federal employment law, facilitates training to staff members and management, delivers support and guidance to other directors, and provides employee relations.
 "As the HR Director, I serve as the organizational glue that holds together agency policy and compliance with the needs of the employees.
-I am truly inspired by our mission, the wrap-around services that we offer, and the employees who make it possible.
-It is so great to part of such a wonderful organization!"
+I am truly inspired by our mission, the wrap-around services that we offer, and the employees who make it possible."

 Keri Cardon, Youth Shelter Program Director